 Minerals at Carnegie Museum of Natural History

-The emphasis of the over 30,000 specimens that make up the Section Minerals collection is directed largely toward exhibition and education.
+The emphasis of the more than 30,000 specimens that make up the Section Minerals collection is directed largely toward exhibition and education.
 Approximately one third of all known mineral species are represented, and a number of the specimens are considered among the finest examples in existence.
 The Section of Minerals staff are also diligent about upgrading mineral specimens on exhibit in Hillman Hall of Minerals and Gems and bringing specimens of display quality from new mineral discoveries into the exhibits as they become available.

 The Minerals Collection

-The Section of Minerals collection acquisitions include an outstanding suite of minerals from the former Soviet Union, a historically important suite of nearly 5,000 Pennsylvania minerals formerly owned by the Academy of Natural Sciences in Philadelphia, and over 2,700 Pennsylvania minerals acquired from the Bryon Brookmyer collection.
+The Section of Minerals collection acquisitions include an outstanding suite of minerals from the former Soviet Union, a historically important suite of nearly 5,000 Pennsylvania minerals formerly owned by the Academy of Natural Sciences in Philadelphia, and more than 2,700 Pennsylvania minerals acquired from the Bryon Brookmyer collection.
 With the Pennsylvania acquisitions, research into the history and importance of minerals and mineral localities in Pennsylvania was initiated.
-These acquisitions, combined with the nearly 3,000 Pennsylvania specimens already in the collection, make the Section of Mineral’s collection an important repository of Pennsylvania’s mineral heritage and the most comprehensive Pennsylvania collection in the world.
+These acquisitions, combined with the nearly 3,000 Pennsylvania specimens already in the collection, make the Section of Minerals collection an important repository of Pennsylvania’s mineral heritage and the most comprehensive Pennsylvania collection in the world.
 Overall, approximately one third of the minerals in the collection are from Pennsylvania.
 The section also houses a gem collection of about 2,000 pieces and a modest collection of meteorites.

-Section of Minerals staff are currently in the process of re-cataloging and digitizing the entire mineral collection which consists of approximately 30,000 specimens.
-A large portion of specimens date back to the 19th century which mandates that the species name and locality information be updated in the collection database to include the modern nomenclature and ever-changing geographic names.
+Section of Minerals staff are currently in the process of re-cataloging and digitizing the entire mineral collection, which consists of approximately 30,000 specimens.
+A large portion of specimens date back to the 19th century, which mandates that the species name and locality information be updated in the collection database to include the modern nomenclature and ever-changing geographic names.
 See the collection online at minerals.carnegiemnh.org.